Karenni Nationalities Defence Force: Conflict History

 The KNDF has been involved in the Myanmar civil war since May 2021.
-In 2022, they engaged in 341 clashes with the regime killing 797 junta troops and suffering 65 losses.
+In 2022 alone, they engaged in 341 clashes with the regime killing 797 junta troops and suffering 65 losses.
+The KNDF together with its allies is also reportedly one of the few pro-democracy groups that have successfully shot down a Myanmar Airforce jet as it was bombing civilians on June 30, 2023.
+The aircraft was shot down using tactics employed similar to NATO air defense strategies by creating an envelope of fire with light munitions.